 How to Leave Singapore Changi Airport

-It’s easy to leave the Singapore Changi Airport and arrive in the main city for your Singapore long layover.
+It’s easy to leave Singapore Changi Airport and arrive in the main city for your Singapore long layover.

 The main options are taking taxis, Grab (Southeast Asia’s version of Uber), private cars, buses, or the Mass Rapid Transit (MRT) trains.